txemagon/maintenance/README.md

 Whenever you are coerced to feed input use the _install_ family.

-To select default editor, you have to use
+To select default editor, you'll have to use,
 ```bash
 i@gnu$ ./remote_install maneuvers/editor
 ```
 as long as you will be prompted for input.

 _p_ letter stands for parallel, and executes the task assigning one terminal tab per host.

-So, instead of last command, this
+So, instead of the last command, this

 ```bash
 i@gnu$ ./remote_installp maneuvers/editor